jalgelind/diffy/src/config/parser/README.md

 Known bugs/limitations:
 -----------------------

-* Some comments are lost when deserializing a file, followed by serializing it again.
+* Some comments are lost when deserializing a file and serializing it again.

 When we deserialize into a value tree, we try to attach comments to the logically closest context.
 Some comments are not preserved, as we don't